Jai-Keshav-Sharma/R-for-Data-Science/README.md

 3. Make your changes and commit them (git commit -m 'Add new feature').
 4. Push to the branch (git push origin feature-branch).
 5. Open a pull request.

+## Support
+If you encounter any issues, feel free to open an issue in the repository.
+We’ll get back to you as soon as possible.

+## ⭐ Star the Repository
+If you find this repository helpful, please consider giving it a star!
+Your support helps us improve and maintain the project.

+Thank you for visiting the R for Data Science repository!